microsoft/Trieste/samples/infix/README.md

 tree fails this check, Trieste will stop rewriting at that pass and output an error indicating what is wrong with the tree.

-### Pass 1: Expressions
+### Pass 1 & 2: Definitions and Expressions

-Our first pass will take the raw tokens from the parser and organize them into mathematical expressions.
+Our first passes will take the raw tokens from the parser and organize them into mathematical expressions.
 We will do this by specifying a `PassDef` object, which has the following constructor: